acidatm/johassenstein.de/content/music/german-angst/index.md

 {{<video video>}}

-The album contains 8 recordings I did during the first lockdown winter, where I started building my own modular synthesizer, all of the tracks you hear on the album are sequenced by the
+The album contains 8 recordings I did during the first lockdown winter, where I started building my own modular synthesizer, all of the tracks you hear on the album are sequenced by the "Fahrplan" sequencer.

 {{<soundcloud "https%3A//api.soundcloud.com/playlists/1477470742" >}}